 Josh Holloway: The stakes get higher on season 2 of 'Colony'

-This Aug.
+"Colony" returns for its second season on Thursday at 10 p.m.
+EST. .
+FILE - This Aug.
 12, 2015 file photo shows Josh Holloway, a cast member in USA Network's "Colony," in Beverly Hills, Calif.
-"Colony" returns for its second season on Thursday at 10 p.m.
-EST.

 Comments